Guides / Undertones

 Because of this, shades that are slightly warm may shift more dramatically on olive skin than on other undertones.

-Why “nude” shades are the most unpredictable
+Why lighter beige-pink shades are the most unpredictable

-Nude lip colors are especially prone to turning orange because they are usually a mix of beige, pink, and warm pigments.
+Lighter beige-pink lip colors are especially prone to turning orange because they are usually a mix of beige, pink, and warm pigments.
 Small differences in undertone can change how they appear.

 • Beige bases often lean warm